2. Huang Example

 2.4.
 Save

 Finally, we can save the reasoning model that we built from the Huang BBN.
-Note that we are persisting the reasoning model and not the BBN that we depersisted to begin with.
+Note that we are persisting the reasoning model itself, not the raw BBN payload that we loaded at the start.

 [29]: